stevenmaguire/stevenmaguire.github.io/colophon.md

 permalink: /colophon/
 title: "Colophon"
 image: https://s3.amazonaws.com/static.stevenmaguire.com/articles/colophon-gears.jpg
-description: About this site, specifically how it's built.
+description: Steven Maguire designs and maintains this website from his home in Chicago, Illinois.
+Codeship.com builds and deploys the site to an AWS S3 bucket.
 ---

-My personal website has been a revolving door of content and implementation styles [since 2006](https://web.archive.org/web/*/stevenmaguire.com).
-It started out as static HTML and CSS, then had a strong run as a WordPress site, evolving into homegrown PHP and MySQL, which later matured into a Laravel project.
+StevenMaguire.com has been a revolving door of content and implementation styles.
+In [2006](https://web.archive.org/web/*/stevenmaguire.com) it started as static HTML and basic CSS.
+Next it had a strong run as a WordPress site.
+Later, homegrown PHP and MySQL replaced WordPress.
+After discovering Laravel, the site entered the modern age of mature framework support.

-Now (circa 2014) with the help of Jekyll it's back to being static HTML and CSS, with some modern goodies to help keep things manageable.
+Now (circa 2014) it’s back to being static HTML and CSS, with some modern goodies to help keep things manageable.
+These goodies include Jekyll, Bootstrap, and AWS.

 ## Frontend